 To check your current loading speed, you can do so through entering your website’s URL into Pingdom, another free tool.
 You may want to check the speed from more than one location to figure out your average.

-To decrease the loading time of your website you can try some of these tips.
+To decrease the loading time of your website, you can try following these tips.

 3. Broken links

 The third tip is to check your website for any broken links or 404 pages.
 These may stem from a link to an article within your website that no longer exists, or an article that has been merged into another, or you linking to an external article that has been moved or deleted.